 No other issue touches the heart of housing trust funds more than that of serving those populations that continue to have the most difficult time securing decent, affordable housing.
 Due to their flexibility, housing trust funds have developed creative approaches to serving the lowest-income renters.

-- More than half of the housing trust funds responding to Community Change’s 2016 national housing trust fund survey indicated some targeting to households that earn no more than 60% of the area median income or below (for some, these requirements applied only to rental housing).
+- More than half of the housing trust funds responding to NLIHC’s 2025 state and local housing trust fund survey indicated some targeting households that earn no more than 50% of the area median income or below and/or folks experiencing homelessness.

 The most common argument against serving those with the lowest incomes is that available funds would serve more households if less money is required to support each unit, i.e., shallower subsidies.
 A second argument is that more support can be generated for the proposed housing trust fund if it promises to serve a broader range of housing needs.
 This may be true.
 However, it is also true that presenting the trust fund as part of a solution for addressing specific needs critical to the health of our communities can be compelling.

-The following housing trust funds have set-aside to serve extremely low-income persons:
+Below are examples of housing trust funds that have set-asides to serve extremely low-income persons (30% AMI):

 State Housing Trust Funds